kiith-sa/upjs-gamedev/topics/intro/slides/source/index.rst

     * Make your own engine/language/OS/CPU if you want
     * Or do something not insane
-    * Or even use the trivial framework presented
+    * Or even use the simple framework presented
 * **Topic talks**

   - Order-independent, high-level